Are DC United right fit for Wayne Rooney as he leaves Everton?

 In 2013 they were statistically one of the worst teams the MLS had seen, setting records for fewest points per game in MLS history and scoring the fewest goals per game in league history.

-Last year they again finished bottom of the Eastern Conference and second-bottom of the overall table, and they have started this season with one win from seven matches.
+Last year they again finished bottom of the Eastern Conference and second-bottom of the overall table, and they have started this season with two wins from 12 matches.